openstack-archive/senlin/doc/specs/lifecycle-hook.rst

 Developer impact
 ----------------

-The python-openstacksdk requires modification to add the new 'complete lifecycle' API endpoint.
+The openstacksdk requires modification to add the new 'complete lifecycle' API endpoint.